e-chenxu/Chess-Game-AI/README.md

 # Chess-Game-AI

-Chess text game equipped with an minimax AI.
+Complete Chess text game equipped with an minimax AI built from the ground up.

 List of features:
 - Local 2 Player Chess (includes all special moves: en passant, castling, pawn promotion)